awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Boolean
 Required: no
 When this parameter is `true`, a TTY is allocated\.
 This parameter maps to `Tty` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--tty` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.

+## Elastic Inference accelerator name<a name="elastic-Inference-accelerator"></a>

+The Inferentia resource requirement for your task definition\.
+For more information, see [Working with inference workloads on Amazon ECS](ecs-inference.md)\.

+The following parameters are allowed in a task definition:

+`deviceName`
+Type: string
+Required: yes
+The Elastic Inference accelerator device name\.
+The `deviceName` must also be referenced in a container definition see [Elastic Inference accelerator](#ContainerDefinition-elastic-inference)\.

+`deviceType`
+Type: string
+Required: yes
+The Elastic Inference accelerator to use\.

 ## Task placement constraints<a name="constraints"></a>